bensadeh/circumflex/README.md

 </p>

 ### Mark submissions as read

-Submissions are marked as read after viewing the comment section or entering Reader Mode.
-Visited stories (by ID) are stored in `~/.history/circumflex/history.json`.
+Visited submissions are marked as read.

+A list of submissions (by `ID`) are stored in `~/.cache/circumflex/history.json`.
 Disable marking submissions as read by running `clx` with the `-d` or `--disable-history` flag.

-You can delete your browsing history with the following command:
+You can delete your browsing history from the command line:
 ```console
 clx clear
 ```